 What happens if my dog gets its collar stuck on something?

-Seresto is designed with a double safety-release mechanism.
-In the unlikely event of your dog being trapped, the collar will widen when they give it a hard pull, allowing for a quick release.
-The small dog collar has a two step safety mechanism as it is additionally equipped with a predetermined breaking point, so a harder pull will break it.
+Both the small and large Seresto dog collars feature a ratchet release safety mechanism.
+So in the unlikely event of your dog being trapped, the collar will widen when they give it a hard pull, allowing for a quick release.
+The small dog collar has another safety mechanism as it is additionally equipped with a predetermined breaking point, so a harder pull will break it.

 Puppies grow at different rates and we recommend frequent checks of the collar and readjustment if necessary.